 “This is just one piece of the puzzle,” she noted.
 “We’ve heard the concerns about the lack of access to capital over and over again.”

-Del Cid said she has been working with Barker and talking to cannabis market regulators across the country about possible solutions.
+Del Cid said she has been working with Barker and talking to cannabis market regulators nationwide about possible solutions.

 “We came to you with this info.
 You took on the challenge.
 Thank you for your efforts,” she declared.